Edward Stebbins and Frances Tough

 I Francis Stebbins weak in body & of perfect understanding doe now rattify the within specified Will & Testament dated the 20th may 1670 also all above written onely altering of my executors which T now ordaine to be Lut.
 Bull & Lent Robert Webster & also that whereas in my former will I have given all my wearing apparell to my Daughter Cadwell I now doe bequeath to her onely my wearing gowne & the rest of my apparell to be divided betwixt the wife of John Wilson Mary Day & Mary cadwell & committing my Friends to the lord desiring them to be content quiet and loving I signe this as my last will this 12 November 1673 also I guiv to Mr. John Whitting one Forty shillings & my husbands cloake to John Wilson

-The mark of X
+The mark of XSigned in presence of

 Francis Stebbins.